 Oregon Law Review welcomes unsolicited manuscripts.
+We also publish Notes and Comments by Oregon Law student editors.
 We publish many articles submitted by scholars and practitioners unaffiliated with the University of Oregon School of Law.
 We encourage an array of cutting-edge scholarly work.
+We also publish Notes and Comments by Oregon Law student editors.
 We seek well-written and carefully edited articles on legal issues of contemporary significance.
 Submissions should conform to The Bluebook: A Uniform System of Citation (20th ed.
-2015) and The Chicago Manual of Style (16th ed.
-2010).
-Preference will be given to articles under 25,000 words in length—the equivalent of 50 law review pages—including text and footnotes.
+2015) and The Chicago Manual of Style (17th ed.
+2017).
+We prefer articles under 25,000 words, including footnotes (approximately 50 law review pages).
 Please email submissions to email@example.com.

 We strive to set ourselves apart through our attentive approach to the review and editing process.
 Our Articles Editors personally review more than 1200 prospective articles each year.
 Factors used to evaluate submissions include contemporary relevance, novelty, and quality of writing and editing.

 Authors of accepted articles will be notified with an offer as soon as possible.
 Once accepted, the article is prospectively placed on the publication calendar, and the author is notified of a proposed publication date.
 Once an author accepts an offer to publish in Oregon Law Review, we expect that author to withdraw the article from all other law reviews.